NBA to Mark Cuban, teams: Play the national anthem

 Cuban confirmed to The Dallas Morning News on Tuesday night that it was his decision to do away with the anthem and that other teams were told of his decision without objection.
 The Athletic also reported that NBA commissioner Adam Silver was made aware of the decision.

+The Mavericks announced they would resume playing the anthem with their game against the Atlanta Hawks on Wednesday, and also released a statement from Cuban.

+"We respect and always have respected the passion people have for the anthem and our country," Cuban said in a statement.
+"But we also loudly hear the voices of those who feel that the anthem does not represent them.
+We feel that their voices need to be respected and heard, because they have not been.
+Going forward, our hope is that people will take the same passion they have for this issue and apply the same amount of energy to listen to those who feel differently from them.
+Only then we can move forward and have courageous conversations that move this country forward and find what unites us."

-The team didn't announce the decision, and it hadn't been a point of contention without fans on hand.
+The team did not announce its decision against playing the anthem, and it hadn't been a point of contention without fans on hand.
 On Monday, free tickets to the game at American Airlines Center were given to about 1,500 front-line workers who had received at least their first dose of the COVID-19 vaccine.

 "Your decision to cancel our National Anthem at @dallasmavs games is a slap in the face to every American & an embarrassment to Texas," Patrick, a Republican, wrote.
 "Sell the franchise & some Texas Patriots will buy it."